Working with Categories in Quicken for Windows

 - From the Quicken Tools menu, choose Category List.

-- Select a Category Name, Type, and Description.
+- Type in a Category Name and Description.

 - You can customize the Category List by creating categories of your own and deleting or hiding categories that you don't need.